janeadams/janeadams.github.io/index.md

 You can find me on Mastodon at [janeadams@datavis.social](https://datavis.social/@janeadams).

 ## IRL
 In my personal time, I enjoy curating and making art.
 I love rock climbing, taking care of plants, and hiking.
 I love my partner very much and we're excited to be getting married soon!
 My favorite video games are Minecraft, Civilization VI, Cities Skylines, and Anno 1800.
 I am very slowly researching and writing a book about realism techniques in paintings c.1700-1900, and exploring the use of L systems for data art.
 I'm an administrator of datavis.social, a Mastodon instance in the fediverse.
-I'm currently serving as technical co-chair for the diamond Open Access visualization journal [JoVI](https://www.journalovi.org/).
 I'm a proud member of GENU-UAW graduate workers' union.